Codecademy/docs/content/general/concepts/middleware/middleware.md

 <details>
   <summary>IBM MQ</summary>
   IBM MQ is another example of message oriented middleware.
-Some of the core components include messages, message queues and queue manager.
+Some of the core components include messages, message queues, and queue manager.
 </details>

 <details>